Overall Score 7 Represents average audio ecosystem compatibility score.

 they both have the same rating against liquids

-JLab Go Air Pop have a weight of 7.4g .
-We prefer a lower weight best because lighter devices are easier to carry.
+The JLab Go Air Pop have a weight of 7.4g .
+We consider a lower weight better for the reason that lighter devices are easier to move with.

 Sony LinkBuds S driver unit is 5mm in diameter,

-which implies that they have a smaller driver unit than that of JLab Go Air Pop by 1mm
+which means that they have a smaller driver unit than that of JLab Go Air Pop by 1mm

 , as many tend to believe that driver units of a bigger size automatically produce better sound quality.